Falsettos: Awards and accolades

-Falsettos won Best Original Score and Best Book of a Musical at the 1992 Tony Awards.
+Falsettos won Best Original Score and Best Book of a Musical at the 46th Tony Awards.
+At the 46th Tony Awards, the original cast performed a medley consisting of "Falsettoland", "My Father's a Homo", and "The Baseball Game".
 The 2016 revival was nominated for five Tony Awards, including Best Revival of a Musical.
 The 2016 revival cast performed "A Day in Falsettoland" at the 71st Tony Awards.